ominusliticus/Bayesian-BjorkenRTA/README.md

 # Getting Started

 ## C++ setup
-Before running the C++ code, make sure all the dependencies are install.
+Before running the C++ code, make sure all the dependencies are installed.
 To get the aramadillo dependency, run the following command
 ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png)
 this script creates directories